-The authority for Student Conduct is vested in the Vice President for Student Affairs/Dean of Students ("VPSA"), who delegates this authority to the Office of Student Conduct.
+The authority for Student conduct is vested in the Vice President for Student Affairs/Dean of Students ("VPSA"), who delegates this authority to the Office of Student Conduct.
 In some instances, the responsibility for making factual findings or resolving conflicts is delegated to College Administrators, panels of College community members (e.g., Faculty, Students, committees, and/or Organizations), according to this Code or in other policies or regulations as approved by the VPSA.

 Alleged violations of the Sexual Misconduct and Academic Misconduct policies are resolved in accordance with separate policies and procedures identified in the Student Handbook.
-It is the College's sole discretion to determine whether violations of College policy other than the Code shall be resolved in multiple or consolidated proceedings.
-Students should expect that all official College notifications (including communications concerning Student.
-Students are therefore expected to check their "oxy.edu" e-mail address asigned to a Student.
+It is in the College's sole discretion to determine whether violations of College policy other than the Code shall be resolved in multiple or consolidated proceedings.

+Students should expect that all official College notifications (including communications concerning Student Conduct) shall be given exclusively by e-mail to the "oxy.edu" e-mail address assigned to a Student.
 Students are therefore expected to check their "oxy.edu" e-mail address at least once a day (and more frequently when a disciplinary matter is pending) and shall use e-mail as the primary form of communication with the Office of Student Conduct.
 Students who forget or otherwise fail to check or read their e-mail are not excused from their obligations and responsibilities imposed upon them by the Code.